HarkSpace/Hark/README.en.md

 <div align="center">
   <h3>🌟 Thank You for Your Attention</h3>
   <p>
-    <em>If you find HuLa valuable, please give us a ⭐ Star, which is the greatest encouragement for us!</em>
+    <em>If you find Hark valuable, please give us a ⭐ Star, which is the greatest encouragement for us!</em>
   </p>
   <p>
     <strong>Let's build a better instant messaging experience together 🚀</strong>